-In order to qualify for a UK Fiance visa, you will need to satisfy UK Visas and Immigration that you meet the following requirements:
+In order to qualify for a UK Fiance Visa, you will need to satisfy UK Visas and Immigration that you meet the following requirements:

 - You are both over the age of 18;